linz/nz-buildings/docs/source/introduction.rst

 Source Imagery
 ---------------------------

-Resolution of imagery used for capture of building outlines ranges from 50cm pixel resolution (0.5m GSD) to 10cm pixel resolution (0.1m GSD).
-An index of the imagery used for these data sets can be seen in the Imagery Surveys index described here: https://nz-imagery-surveys.readthedocs.io/en/latest/index.html
+The source imagery is linked via the ``external_source_id`` attribute of building outlines to the ``imagery_survey_id`` of NZ Imagery Surveys.
+Using this link, additional attributes can be connected to building outlines - for example the dates that the imagery was captured and the accuracy / ground sample distance of the imagery used.

+The NZ Imagery Surveys data dictionary is here: https://nz-imagery-surveys.readthedocs.io/en/latest/index.html

 Coverage Maps